Personal loan scams: Who are legitimate loan companies?

 • Easy to contact.
 You should be able to easily access the lender’s phone numbers, email addresses, in-person building locations and business licensing information online.

 • Secure website.
 Most lenders encrypt the information you send online with 128-bit or 256-bit SSL.
-Look for a little padlock to the left of your address bar to confirm the site is safe.
+Look for a little padlock to the left of your address bar to confirm that the site is safe.

 • Solid customer reviews.
 Double-check customer reviews online to see if the lender you want to work with is trustworthy.
 Just be mindful of reviews that are all positive or all negative.
-You should also be wary if a lender has very few reviews as it may be difficult to assess its legitimacy.
+You should also be wary if a lender has very few reviews, as it may be difficult to assess its legitimacy.

 • Clear loan terms.
 The terms of your loan should be clearly outlined in your loan contract.
-Double-check that all of the information provided to you verbally is included in writing as well.
-If anything is missing from your loan contract, avoid signing it until it reflects all of your loan information.
+Double-check that all the information provided to you verbally is included in writing as well.
+If anything is missing from your loan contract, avoid signing it until it reflects all your loan information.

 What information should be included in a legitimate loan contract?